Diffchecker

 How do I compare two XML files online?

-Paste the first XML in the left editor and the second in the right editor.
-This XML compare tool parses both documents, matches elements by ID or content, and shows every difference categorized by type.
-Click any diff to jump to the exact element in both documents.
+Paste the first XML in the left editor and the second in the right, or upload .xml files into either side.
+Both documents are parsed, elements are matched by identity, and every difference is shown by type with its full element path.
+Click any diff to jump to that element in both documents.

 How does semantic XML comparison work?

-The tool parses both XML documents into a DOM tree, then walks the trees side by side.
-Elements are matched using a four-level priority: exact match, ID or name attribute, identical text content, then tag name as a fallback.
-This means reordered elements and reformatted documents produce no false diffs.
+Both documents are parsed into DOM trees and walked side by side.
+Elements are matched through a four-stage ladder — exact structural match, then an auto-detected identity attribute, then similarity of attributes and content, then same-tag position as a fallback.
+Reordered elements and reformatted documents therefore produce no false diffs.

 What if my XML elements don't have IDs?

-The matcher falls through the priority ladder automatically.
-If there's no id, name, or key attribute, it tries to match by identical text content, and finally by tag name.
-This produces good results for most real-world XML without requiring you to add identifiers.
+The matcher falls through the ladder automatically.
+With no usable identity attribute, it matches by structural and content similarity, and finally by tag and position.
+That gives good results for most real-world XML without you having to add identifiers.

 Does it detect attribute changes?

 Yes.
-Added, removed, and changed attributes are reported separately from element changes, each with the attribute name, the old value, and the new value.
-This makes it easy to audit security-sensitive attributes like access controls and permission flags.
+Added, removed, and changed attributes are reported separately from element changes, each with the attribute name and its old and new values — which makes it easy to audit security-sensitive attributes like access controls and permission flags.

 Can it compare deeply nested XML?

 Yes.
-The XML comparison runs recursively at any depth.
-Each difference is reported with its full element path, like /catalog/book[3]/author, so you can locate the change precisely in your source document.
+Comparison is recursive at any depth, and each difference reports its full element path, like /catalog/book[3]/author, so you can locate the change precisely in your source document.

 Why doesn't reordering show as a difference?

-Because in most XML formats, element order doesn't carry meaning.
-A configuration file with the same settings in a different order is semantically identical.
-The semantic XML diff matches by identity rather than position so reordering is treated as a no-op.
-If order does matter for your use case, a plain text diff is a better fit.
+Because in most XML formats element order carries no meaning — a config with the same settings in a different order is semantically identical.
+The diff matches by identity rather than position, so reordering is treated as a no-op.
+If order does matter for your case, a plain text diff is the better fit.